xrdocs-migration/packet-fronthaul/_blogs/firstconvergedFH.md

 Now, that we have understood the product placement and development reasoning, let me introduce the actual products to you.
 The Cisco **NCS540-FH** or NCS540 Fronthaul portfolio is based on two products, a Cell Site Router or the **N540-FH-CSR-SYS** and the Aggregation router or the **N540-FH-AGG-SYS**.
 The Cell Site router, as the name suggests, sits at a Cell Site (inside a Cabinet) and can carry 300 Gbps of ingress/egress traffic.
 It is capable of packetizing legacy (LTE based) CPRI traffic using IEEE 1914.3 Radio over Ethernet technology and carrying it on a point-to-point pseudo wire over an IP/Ethernet network.
 This is the first ever Cisco platform capable of processing and packetizing CPRI constant rate bit streams.
 The Aggregation router sits at a Far Edge Data Center (or a Centralized Hub Site) and can process 900 Gbps of ingress/egress traffic.
-It has the same capabilities as the Cell Site Router but can also be used for aggregating multiple cell site routers and connecting your Fronthaul to the Midhaul/Backhaul network.
+It has the same capabilities as the Cell Site Router, however, can also be used for aggregating multiple cell site routers and connecting your Fronthaul to the Midhaul/Backhaul network.

 ![FH_3.png]({{site.baseurl}}/images/FH_3.png)